2013 Range Rover Supercharged Review

 Fast forward a decade, the 2023 Range Rover Sport gets a redesigned look, new interior, and more powertrain options, in case you’re considering something newer.

 Interior features include comfortable and supportive leather seats, especially for the driver, that come with heating and ventilation up front.
 There was also an optional back massage function for the driver.
-The cabin was augmented with a very large panoramic sunroof, and high-end additions to the cabin included a refrigerated cool box in the center console, and an 825-watt Harman Kardon Logic 7 surround sound premium audio system with 17 speakers and an active subwoofer.
+The cabin was enhanced with a massive panoramic sunroof, and high-end additions included a refrigerated cooler box in the center console and a 825-watt Harman Kardon Logic 7 surround sound premium audio system featuring 17 speakers and an active subwoofer.

 Options on this Range Rover SUV: